SARRAH Squawk Award 2023

 - The SARRAH SQUAWK recipient is determined by a two-thirds majority vote of Board members involved in the award selection process.

-- All nominations and matters related to nominees are confidential with only the final decision announced publically.
+- All nominations and matters related to nominees are confidential with only the final decision announced publicly.

-- SQUAWK awards are typically awarded to recipients at the SARRAH national conference or at the SARRAH summit.
+- SQUAWK awards are typically awarded to recipients at the SARRAH national conference, Annual General Meeting, or the SARRAH summit.